ansys/pydpf-core/doc/source/user_guide/main_entities.rst

 Tutorials
 ---------

-The following tutorials shows in details how to use basic features of PyDPF-Core for each usage main step.
+The following tutorials show how to use basic features of PyDPF-Core at different steps in a typical data analysis process.

 Define simulation data
 ~~~~~~~~~~~~~~~~~~~~~~